mothur/mothur.github.io/_wiki/mothur_v.1.8.0.md

     [align.seqs](align.seqs) and
     [classify.seqs](classify.seqs) commands by separating
     filenames with dashes. i.e. fasta=abrecovery.fasta-amazon.fasta
--   added a timestamp to the mothur.logfiles (it\'s unix time)
+-   added a timestamp to the mothur.logfiles (it's unix time)

 ## Bug fixes

 -   added warning about average neighbor clustering near cutoff.
 -   fixed a bug in how the morisitahorn index was being calculated
--   mothur\'s logfiles are now time stamped and not overwritten with each execution of mothur.
+-   mothur's logfiles are now time stamped and not overwritten with each execution of mothur.
 -   fixed bug in aligner that caused a bus error if your candidate sequence had more bases than your longest template sequence.
--   fixed bug in [merge.files](merge.files) command that gave a \"cannot open file\" error in the windows version.
+-   fixed bug in [merge.files](merge.files) command that gave a "cannot open file" error in the windows version.
 -   added formatting to mothur to make phylip formatted distance files compatible with other software tools.
 -   corrected error in help for [align.seqs](align.seqs) and